martin-endress/profiling-cloud-functions/README.md

 From there, both the service mock image and profiling image is built.
 After that, they are executed and a new profile is created.
 No parameters are needed.
 Currently (ugly), the IO/CPU load pattern is defined inside `cloudFunctions/../Mixed`.

+Check with `docker info` what resource limitations are enabled in the host kernel.

 ## cgroup information

 |   | property | description |